 Safeway filed an answer and a peremptory exception of prescription, based on Louisiana’s two-year prescription period for uninsured motorist claims.
 They argued Mr. Felix filed his case three days after the two-year anniversary of the motor vehicle accident, and it was therefore barred.

 Mr. Felix alleged the doctrine of contra non valentem, contending that prescription had been suspended because the courts were closed for three days due to Hurricane Isaac, and his claim was not prescribed.
 This doctrine includes a category covering situations such as court closures due to natural disasters.
 The trial court sustained Safeway’s peremptory exception of prescription, dismissing Mr. Felix’s suit with prejudice.
 Mr. Felix appealed.

-On appeal, the court explained prescription is a procedural way to dismiss an action that is time-barred.
+On appeal, the court explained prescription is a procedural way to dismiss a time-barred action.
 It is the defendant’s burden to prove prescription unless the facts within the plaintiff’s petition demonstrate the claim is prescribed, and then the plaintiff must negate prescription.

 The court made clear that the two-year peremptory exception of prescription applies, and the doctrine of contra non valentem can suspend the prescriptive period.
 Here, the petition was prescribed because it was filed a day late, and Mr. Felix bore the burden of negating prescription.
 He alleged that contra non valentem suspends prescription due to court closures.

 Contra non valentem applies when the possibility of acting is impossible, and it requires a case-by-case determination.
 The court stated the purpose of the doctrine was to protect litigants’ legal rights following the catastrophic effects of Hurricane Katrina.